StefanScherer/windows-docker-machine/README.md

 ## Working on Windows

 Spin up the headless Vagrant box with Windows Server 2016 and Docker EE installed.
-It will create the TLS certs and create a `windows` Docker machine for your `docker-machine` binary on your Windows host.
+It will create the TLS certs and create a `2016` Docker machine for your `docker-machine` binary on your Windows host.

 If you haven't worked with `docker-machine` yet, create the `.docker` directory in your user profile manually.